The assembly operation builds a bill of materials, adding the finished product into stock and removing the components.

 |Created||The date and time the operation was performed|

-Click the View button under the Actions heading to see more details including the warehouse info, recipe ID and the number of BOMs created/components consumed.
+Click the View button under the Actions heading to see more details, including the warehouse information, recipe ID and the number of BOMs created and components consumed.

 How to perform an assembly

 - In the Assembly product listing, click Create new assembly

 - Search by the BOM's SKU or name then select it from the drop-down